abhi-abhi86/Multi-Species-Disease-Detection-and-Management-System/README.md

 ---

 > **Note:** This application is intended for research, educational purposes, and preliminary screening only.
-Always consult with qualified healthcare professionals or specialists for definitive diagnosis and treatment.
+Always consult with qualified healthcare professionals or specialists for definitive diagno[...]